thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="guid">
   <dt>guid</dt>
-  <dd>The GUID for the Answer, Pinboard, Table, Worksheet, or View.
+  <dd>The GUID for the Answer, Pinboard, table, Worksheet, or View.
 You can find this string of letters and numbers at the end of the URL for an object.</dd>
   </dlentry>

   <dlentry id="headline_aggregation">